l-const/dhref/README.md

 ![Crates.io](https://img.shields.io/crates/v/dhref)

-**Download files embed to a page through relative/root-relative URLs.**
+**Download files embed to a page through relative/root-relative URLs, from your terminal.**

 ### Description
 The program scrapes the url page specified for the hyperlink with